antcap96/sqlinpython/README.rst

 State
 -----

-The library is not yet complete, with some syntax e.g. ``CASE WHEN`` not implemented.
+The library is not yet complete, with some syntax not implemented.